parthiban-r/netaccess/README.md

 # Netaccess
 This is an python script for approving the netaccess login.
-The installation steps are specially for macOS and Ubuntu 18.04 (tested).
+The installation steps are specially for macOS and tested.

 ## Steps  to install
 ### Dependencies